-Ben 2 decides to use “a good looking” number.
+Ben 2 decides to use “a good-looking” number.

 3:10 PM, Friday: Ben 3 asks Ben 2 which shops that have sold the most Dumbledore Doorbells last month.
-Ben 2 says he will create an excel sheet and share the names before the next meeting, along with names of those who sold the most in the last three months and even last year.
+Ben 2 says he will create an Excel sheet and share the names before the next meeting, along with the names of those who sold the most in the last three months and even last year.

 The next meeting is scheduled for the end of the month.

 3:01 AM, Sunday: Ben 10 stares at his computer screen, failing to understand why the finance reports and the sales reports of Dumbledore Doorbells don’t match.
 He’s wondering why Ben 1 did not visit half the shops every week.
 He remembers that it was Ben 2 who had sent him the wrong sales reports.
-He is furious at Ben 3 for doing nothing to keep the best selling shopkeepers happy.
+He is furious at Ben 3 for doing nothing to keep the best-selling shopkeepers happy.